zkanoca/c_ornekleri/homeworks/grade_statistics/readme.md

  80: ( 1) _
  90:
 100:
+Academic Integrity Reminder: Please review the policies of the course as they relate to academic integrity.
+• The assignment you submit should be your own original work.
+• Seek assistance from only course staff.
+• Collaboration is never permitted on individual homework assignments.
+• Protect your work from being openly accessible on the Internet.
 Example Execution #4: Input validation demonstrated.
 Enter seed -> 0
 Error: seed must be positive
 Enter seed -> 79
 Enter number of students -> 0
 Error: need at least one student
 Enter number of students -> 101
 Error: no more than 100 students
 Enter number of students -> 50
 =-=-=-=-=-=-=-=-=-=-=-=-=
 Minimum: 0